 |

 >> via Online-Form Alternatively you can fill out the Commission's online form.
 You should clearly indicate the date of your access request.

-The Irish DPC hase moved towards sending users a “standard e-mail” that more or less ignores the complaints.
+The Irish DPC hase moved towards sending users a “standard e-mail” that simply ignores the complaints.
 You should ask the DPC to make a “formal decision” on the complaint.
-If the Irish DPC is not making a formal decision, or does not fully enforce your right to access you should make a complaint to the EU, because of non-enforcement of EU law. >> More Information here!
+If the Irish DPC is not making a formal decisionyou should make a complaint to the EU, because of non-enforcement of EU law.

+|